pyrozhenkko/pyrozhenkko/README.md

 ** Technical Stack:**

--Java Core with understanding of OOP principles and Design Patterns
+-  Java Core with understanding of OOP principles and Design Patterns

--Spring MVC for building web applications
+-  Spring MVC for building web applications

--Spring Security for authentication and authorization
+-  Spring Security for authentication and authorization

--PostgreSQL and Hibernate ORM for database management
+-  PostgreSQL and Hibernate ORM for database management

 ** Development Tools**

--Maven for dependency management
+-  Maven for dependency management

--Docker for containerization
+-  Docker for containerization

--Postman for API testing
+-  Postman for API testing

--JUnit for unit testing
+-  JUnit for unit testing

 </td>